- James SneeHormel Chief Executive Officer

 - Hormel Group Vice President, Grocery Products

-- USDA Deputy Under Secretary for Food Safety
+- USDA Food Safety and Inspection Service Administrator

 I’m writing to urge you to put an end to HIMP, the high-speed, reduced-oversight USDA pilot program in place at five U.S. pig slaughterhouses--three which are owned by or exclusively supply to Hormel.